AtharshKrishnamoorthy/Data-Horizon/README.md

 ---

-💡 **Pro Tip**: This bot works with ANY MySQL database!
+💡 **Pro Tip**: This bot works with ANY  database be it MYSQL , Postgress!
 Just update the connection URL in `conn.py`, and you're good to go.
 Chat with your data through Telegram, no matter what database you're using! 🚀